-The nation's population who live in communities with current mitigation plans is almost 85%.
+The nation's population who live in communities with current mitigation plans is over 85%.
 States, tribes, territories, and local governments benefit from all hazard planning because it helps them understand natural hazards and develop mitigation strategies.
-It also provides eligibility for certain non-emergency FEMA grants.
+It also provides eligibility for certain non-disaster FEMA grants.

 National Status Map

 The national status map shows local jurisdictions with approved plans (light blue), approvable-pending-adoption plans (medium blue), and expired plans (yellow).

 View an interactive version of the map to search the plan status for state, local, tribal and territorial governments.
 The data in this interactive tool are updated daily.

 If you notice any data discrepancies, or identify any issues with this mapping service, please contact FEMA-RiskMAP-ITHelp@fema.dhs.gov.

 FEMA does not maintain copies of plans only the plan status.
 To look at a copy of a state, local, or tribal mitigation plan, contact the respective government directly.